ON THIS PAGE: You will find out more about the factors that increase the chance of developing salivary gland cancer. Use

 Researchers continue to look into what factors cause this type of cancer.
 Other possible risk factors that doctors are investigating, but have not proven, include exposure to certain metals (nickel alloy dust) or minerals (silica dust), a diet low in vegetables and high in animal fats, and exposure to hair dye or hairspray.
 Talk with your doctor for more information about your personal risk of cancer and how you may be able to lower your risk.

 The next section in this guide is Screening.
 It explains how tests may find cancer before signs or symptoms appear.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.